BrendelGroup/TRegGA/0Record-Example.md

 ```

 ### Make runTRegGA
-* This script takes a list of `CULTIVAR|SYNONYM` of samples in `TRegGA.sample`, and then generate sub-script, runTRegGA, for TRegGA job submitting.
+* This script takes a list of `CULTIVAR|SYNONYM` of samples in `TRegGA.sample`, and then generate sub-script, `runTRegGA`, for TRegGA job submitting.

 ##### Setup TRegGA parameters